 Her collective experiences helped her rediscover the legal work that empowered her.
 Reflecting on that sometimes-vertical and sometimes-lateral movement, she highlights a couple of lessons that continue to guide her work today.
 First, setbacks will happen, but resilience can be learned.
 In London, for example, Garrett had to adapt quickly to unfamiliar systems and norms, and she had four and a half successful years there.

-Second, chaos can be scary, but it’s okay to be afraid, and time spent in that discomfort will reduce that discomfort in the future.
+Second, chaos can be scary, but it’s OK to be afraid, and time spent in that discomfort will reduce that discomfort in the future.
 Garrett, a mother of two, practices managing uncertainty throughout her daily life.
 “You can’t control everything, in your job or at home,” she adds.
-“Be okay with it being scary.
+“Be OK with it being scary.
 Each time you face it, there’s a little bit less panic and anxiety.
 Uncertainty is to be expected.”

 “Working with Kristi is always so enjoyable.
 She is smart, hardworking, thoughtful, and just a pleasure to work with.
 Most importantly, Kristi knows how to think outside the box to solve problems.”